carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 1. Creates a value channel and binds a string to it.
 1. Creates a value channel and binds a list object to it that will be emitted as a single item.

+The value method can only take 1 argument, however, this can be a single list containing several elements.

+fixme Define what a list object is.
+A List object can be defined by placing the values in square brackets `[]` separated by a comma.

+### Queue

+There are many different way to create a queue channel.
+Here we will go over a few common ways to create them.

-### of
+#### of

-When want to create a channel containing multiple values we can use the channel factory `Channel.of`.  `Channel.of` allows the creation of a `queue` channel with the values specified as argument.
+When want to create a channel containing multiple values we can use the channel factory `Channel.of`.  `Channel.of` allows the creation of a `queue` channel with the values specified as arguments, separated by a `,`.

 ~~~
-ch = Channel.of( 'chr1','chr3','chr5','chr7' )
+chromsome_ch = Channel.of( 'chr1','chr3','chr5','chr7' )
-ch.view()
+chromsome_ch.view()
 ~~~
 {: .source}

-The first line in this example creates a variable `ch` which holds a queue channel object containing the four values specified as a parameters in the `of` method.
-Therefore the `view` operator on the second line will print four lines for each element in the channel:
+The first line in this example creates a variable `chromosome_ch`. `chromosome_ch` is a queue channel  containing the four values specified as a parameter in the `of` method.
+Therefore the `view` operator on the second line will print four lines one for each element in the channel:

 ~~~
 chr1